dtcenter/METviewer/docs/Users_Guide/installation.rst

 **Ant** - `download ant <http://ant.apache.org/bindownload.cgi>`_ and install the latest version.

-**Database** - METviewer works wit MySQL and MariaDB. `Download MySQL <https://dev.mysql.com/downloads/mysql/>`_ or `download MariaDB <https://mariadb.org/download/>`_ and install the latest version.
-Use "SET GLOBAL max_allowed_packet=110000000;" by typing the command in MySQL and/or make the corresponding edit to /etc/my.cnf, so that the change persists after the next reboot.
+**Database** - METviewer works with MySQL and MariaDB. `Download MySQL <https://dev.mysql.com/downloads/mysql/>`_ or `download MariaDB <https://mariadb.org/download/>`_ and install the latest version.
+Use "SET GLOBAL max_allowed_packet=110000000;" by typing the command in MySQL and/or make the corresponding edit to */etc/my.cnf*, so that the change persists after the next reboot.

 **Apache Tomcat** - `download Apache Tomcat 8 <https://tomcat.apache.org/download-80.cgi>`_ and install the latest version; test the sample JSP web apps.

-Create a output directory under <Tomcat>/webapps for METviewer output files.
-Under this directory create 4 subdirectories: xml, plots, data, scripts
+Create an output directory under *<Tomcat>/webapps* for METviewer output files.
+Under this directory create 4 subdirectories: *xml, plots, data, scripts*

 **R and R packages** - `download R <https://www.r-project.org/>`_ and install the latest version.
 Install required R packages:

  * boot
  * plotrix
  * data.table